-It must be noted that not all municipalities are the same and this should be kept in mind when assessing the financial health of and the setting of benchmarks for a municipality.
-A municipality can be categorised into a developed or a developing municipality.
-Emalahleni can be categorised as a developing or growing municipality simply because it is the economic hub of Mpumalanga.
+It must be noted that not all municipalities are the same and this should be kept in mind when assessing the financial health of and the setting of benchmarks for a municipality. eMalahleni can be categorised as a developing or growing municipality simply because it is the economic hub of Mpumalanga.